whfuyn/executor_chaincode/README.md

 * `CORE_CHAINCODE_ID_NAME` is the name of the chaincode.

-* `-peer.address` is the executor's address.
+* `--peer.address` is the executor's address.
 Chaincode will register itself to the executor to start a bidirectional request/response stream.

-You may check `./examples` to see some chaincodes examples from `fabric-samples`.
+You may check `./examples` to see some chaincodes examples from [fabric-samples](https://github.com/hyperledger/fabric-samples).

 ### 3. Send transaction